Prejmer Fortified Church is one of the 25 UNESCO World Heritage Sites in Romania.

 Historical records attest that in its 500 years of existence, the fortress was besieged 50 times.

-However, it was only captured once, in 1611 by Gabriel Báthori, Prince of Transylvania; the fighters defending the fortress have surrendered after not having no drinking water available for several days.
+However, it was only captured once, in 1611 by Gabriel Báthori, Prince of Transylvania; the fighters defending the fortress have surrendered after several days without any drinking water.

-Endowed with bastions, drawbridges and a secret, subterranean passage through which food supplies could be transported, the church's most famed war device was the "death machine," made of several weapons that could shoot simultaneously, causing the enemy severe losses.
+The church's most-feared war device was the "death machine," made of several fire-weapons that could shoot simultaneously, causing the enemy significant losses.

-The church, built in a cross-like plan, was completed in 1225 and later adapted to the Cistercian style.
+The church, built in a cross-shaped plan, was completed in 1225;

 The nave features late-gothic vaulting.